While achieving that crystal-clear window is satisfying for a homeowner, for birds, it’s a death trap – to them, it’s hardly visible at all.

 “Unfortunately there is no set season, day or time when birds are safe from window collisions.
 Migratory birds are especially vulnerable.
 If we want to help, we should always be thinking about our feathered friends,” says Dr. Sara Dubois, chief scientific officer for the BC SPCA.

 Window reflections deadly to birds

 Windows have become one of the bird’s most costly threats, with more dying from striking them than collisions with power lines, communication towers or vehicles.
 Whether it’s a hummingbird, a migratory songbird or even a hawk or an owl, they are all victims of this unfortunate situation.

-“Birds end up colliding into windows simply because they can’t see them,” Dubois says.
-“When the windows reflect the landscape or the sky, it can almost look like an inviting place to fly.
+“Birds end up colliding into windows simply because they can’t see the glass,” Dubois says.
+“When the windows reflect the landscape or the sky, it may look like an inviting place to fly.
 This is a year-round hazard for birds, in all types of weather.”

 Often, when birds survive a window collision, it will temporarily stun them and they will fly off, as if recovered.
 But, this is not always the case.
 In reality, the bird may die later from internal injuries or the bird will then be an easier victim to predators and other dangers.

 If a bird happens to hit your window and is injured, it’s important to seek advice of experts rather than trying to provide care yourself.
 Program the BC SPCA animal helpline 1-855-622-7722 into your phone so you know who to call for advice.